Leslie Bonnet: Short story writer

 He also published plays, such as The Nine Fathers (1970), which won the Maynard Cup at the Wales Final Festival of One Act Plays in 1969, as well as books such as Chinese Fairy Tales (1958).
 The children's book The Terrible Nung Guama (1978) was a retelling of one of his stories.
 He also acted for a time as area representative of a large unit trust company and in 1963 was acting Hon Secretary, Council for the Preservation of Rural Wales, Caernarvonshire Branch.

-Originator of the Welsh Harlequin Duck
+Duck breeding

-While in Criccieth, Bonnet had the time to further develop his interest in duck breeding.
-He created a new duck breed, the Welsh Harlequin, from a colour mutation from a flock of Khaki Campbells.
-It is the only true Welsh breed of duck.
-Bonnet later created the Whalesbury Duck, a cross between an Aylesbury Duck and a Welsh Harlequin.
+In Criccieth he continued breeding ducks.
+While in Hertfordshire he had created a new duck breed, the Honey Campbell, from two colour mutations in his flock of Khaki Campbells; it was later renamed the Welsh Harlequin.
+He also created the Whalesbury Hybrid, a cross between the Aylesbury Duck and the Welsh Harlequin.